ertugrulyilmaz99/Analysis-of-2048-Minimax-Agent/README.md

-﻿# Minimax Agent
+# Minimax Agent

-Program solve the 2048 puzzle by using the minimax algorithm.
+Program solves the 2048 puzzle by using the minimax algorithm.

 # Conclusion